FutureGamersOficial/rbrecruiter-gc/README.md

  # PHP Extension Requirements

  - JSON
- - xDebug (will be removed in the future as a require-dev only dependency)
+ - xDebug (will be removed in the future as a require-dev-only dependency)
  - Curl
  - Xml
  - MySQL adapter (mysqli extension)